|Head of Department:||Mr A Bolger|

 The individual specialisms found within the Faculty share a common philosophy in the delivery of the Key Stage 3 Design and Technology Curriculum, with special emphasis placed upon students creating high quality outcomes in a variety of materials areas.
 In Year 9, students opt to focus on a specific material area of their choice from Product Design, Food or Textiles.
 This allows a greater depth of skills and knowledge to be achieved as a foundation, should they then opt for D&T at GCSE.

-At Key Stage 4, students follow a full course in Design and Technology (options offered are Resistant Materials Technology, Food Technology, Textiles Technology, Graphic Products, Product Design and Hospitality & Catering.)
+At Key Stage 4, students follow a full course in Design and Technology (options offered are Design Technology (product design), Design Technology (textiles), Fashion & Textiles Technical Award , Food & Catering Technical Award, Food, Preparation & Nutrition, Materials Technology Technical Award, Visual Communication Technical Award.
 These are two year courses which begin at the start of Year 10.
 At post-16, courses in Product Design (3D) and Textiles Technology are offered at both AS and A2 Level.
 A wide and varied use of CAD/CAM is integral to all courses at KS3, KS4 and post-16.